pyni/EA_RePOSE/README.md

 ## Acknowledgement
-Our code is largely based on [Repose](https://github.com/sh8/RePOSE.git).
-Thanks to Repose.
+Our code is largely based on [Repose](https://github.com/sh8/RePOSE.git) and [PVNET](https://github.com/zju3dv/pvnet.git).
+Thanks for their sharing.